pin-gao-cuhk/pin-gao_cuhk.github.io/_pages/about.md

 - B.Sc., Physics (National Base for Talented Persons), <a href="https://en.whu.edu.cn/" target="_blank"><span style="color:black">Wuhan University</span></a>, 2009 - 2013

+### Industry

+During 2016 and 2017, I worked in industry as a business/data analyst.
+Currently, I am also a consultant for a transportation company.

 ***

 #### With all lowliness and meekness, with long-suffering, bearing one another in love.